bright-spark/riptide/README.md

-# smoothie
+# riptide
- Smoothie - Simple PWA to surf with the tides without a problem - Hang Ten!
+ Riptide - Simple PWA to surf with the tides without a problem - Hang Ten!